Don’t Panic: Poetry Books

 Book sales overall are on the rise.
 Yet, there are cries of declines in sales and readers, especially in poetry.
 Book sales data do not usually break out poetry as a category.
 However, one blogger, Rob Mackenzie, sites record numbers of books entered in major awards as a likely indicator that more poetry books are published.
 He assumes that the books sell at least a few copies.

-Association of American Publishers sales data [Update 2016: The old link went dead, so this is a link to other data reported by the same group.] support an increase in sales, overall.
+Association of American Publishers sales data [Update 2016: The old link went dead, so this is a link to other data reported by the same group] support an increase in sales, overall.
 [Update 2016: The data from 2014 shows a picture more of fluctuations around the same number, with numbers of units going down less than 5% from 2012 to 2013 and back up almost to the 2012 level in 2014—within .5%.
-In the new data link, 2012 is described as a probably outlier with significantly more sales due to “blockbusters” that year.]
+In the new data link, 2012 is described as a probable outlier with significantly more sales due to “blockbusters” that year.]

 From 2002 to 2003 [Update 2016: according to the original data I read, which is no longer available at the same link], sales (e-books and print) increased a mere .05%.
 From 2009 to 2010, they increased 8.32%.
 While this data is not specifically for poetry, why would poetry sales go down as publication of poetry books increases and other book sales increase?